odysseyindia/odyssey-tours/content/english/destinations/india/regions/gujarat-and-central-india/amongst-the-maharajas/_index.md

 itinerary:
   - day: 0
     item:
-      - type: excursion
+      - type: transfer
         url: >-
-          /destinations/india/states/maharashtra/cities/mumbai/excursions/transfer-from-international-airport-to-hotel/
+          /destinations/india/states/maharashtra/cities/mumbai/transfers/transfer-from-international-airport-to-hotel/
+        title: Transfer from Mumbai's international airport to your hotel
-        content: ''
+        content: >-
+          Your tour starts on arrival at Mumbai airport, where you are met by our representative and transferred to your hotel.
         date: ''
         etd: ''
         duration: ''
-      - type: city
-        url: /destinations/india/states/maharashtra/cities/mumbai/
-        content: >-
-          Mumbai is the financial, commercial and industrial capital of India.
-          The city is also the centre of fashion and film-making.
-As such the city hums with activity and its more than 15 million residents seem to be constantly on the move.
-Mumbai used to be just a collection of fishing villages, and the real development commenced only during British colonial rule.
-Hence, most of the historical monuments are relics from the Raj.
       - type: hotel
         url: >-
           /destinations/india/states/maharashtra/cities/mumbai/hotels/the-taj-mahal-palace/
+        title: The Taj Mahal Palace
         content: >-
           A gracious landmark on the waterfront facing the Gateway of India, The Taj Mahal Hotel was built in 1905 using dark coloured stone with creme coloured facings.
 It is a fabulous piece of indigenous architecture.

-          The opulent rooms are divided between the Old and New Wing.
+          The opulent rooms are divided between the Old (palace) and New (tower) Wing.
 There are multiple restaurants and a swimming pool.
 The Taj Mahal Hotel is one of the ‘Leading Hotels of the World’.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''